 The important supposition “globalization delivers tremendous benefit” sort of forces the rest of the observations and proposals and conclusions.
 In short, take from the rich and redistribute to the poor so the poor will stop disliking globalism.

 Problem is this watershed assumption that globalization is good is never discussed or defended.
 It’s just assumed to be true, force-fitting the rest.
-The entire paper takes on a demeanor of convincing the stupid poor people that their innate distaste for the changes brought on by globalization is wrong and that globalization is good for them.
-This is obviously a hard sell, so the higher education elite policy makers should bribe them to make them change their minds.
+The paper takes on an arrogant demeanor of (paraphrasing) “convincing the stupid poor people that their innate distaste for the changes brought on by globalization is wrong and that globalization is good for them.
+This is obviously a hard sell, so the higher education elite policy makers should bribe them to make them change their minds.”

 Authors claim redistribution of wealth really is not robbing Peter to pay Paul because Peter will not lose anything because …well, because globalization is so good that he’ll get more too.
 Of course, that leads me back to the first observation that this undefended watershed assumption that globalization is good is an academic and argument failure.
 It flies in the face of the disappointment of so many poor people disliking it.